Quantum field theory approach for multistage chemical kinetics in liquids: Case studies and numerical comparisons

 As a final example, consider the reversible reaction $A+B\leftrightarrow C+D$, in which the rate of the forward reaction $W_f(r)$ is related to the rate of the reverse reaction $W_b(r)$ by the equilibrium constant

 At long times, the concentrations of $A$, $B$, $C$ and $D$ reach equilibrium values $C^e_A$, $C^e_B$, $C^e_C$ and $C^e_D$, respectively, which obey the following relation

-The kinetics of the reaction are described by the relaxation function
+The kinetics of the reaction are described by the relaxation function \\

 There is an exact analytic result for the long-term (fluctuation) asymptotics for this reaction, obtained by Gopich and Szabo \cite{GopichSzaboCP2002}.
-This result can be written in a simpler form in the following special cases \cite{GopichSzaboCP2002}:\\ 1.
-Pseudo-first order limit $C_A^e,\ C_C^e \rightarrow 0$ :
+This result can be written in a simpler form in the following special cases \cite{GopichSzaboCP2002}:\\